tytydraco/yessleep/out/If_You_Wake_Up_in_the_Disappeared_Town_of_McDougal_Read_This_Post.md

  If you have any other questions, leave them here, I guess.
 I’m sure Sam or myself with get to them at some point.

 Above all, stay safe, try not to give up.
 We don’t need more of them around here.

+EDIT - Sam just informed me that he’ll be posting his follow up in minute.
+I’ll link to it here once he’s actually got it up.